Florida dog missing for over two months found in Mid-Michigan - KESQ

 Click here for updates on this story

-Mt Morris Township, MI (WNEM ) — It was a typical day for Kris Gibson who was at her Mt.
+Mt.
+Morris (WNEM) — It was a typical day for Kris Gibson who was at her Mt.
 Morris Township home on March 5 in her normal routine, letting her dog outside.

 “I let my dog out and I went back to let him in and there was another dog,” said Gibson.